-Failure to deliver key infrastructure projects as planned, on time and within budget, such as:
+5.1 Failure to deliver key infrastructure projects as planned, on time and within budget, such as:

-Town Hall and District Heat Network
+(a) Town Hall and District Heat Network

 The Council are working with Westrock in delivering a potential mixed use development which would see the provision of a new town hall, commercial office space and residential units on the town hall and adjacent car park site.
 A recommendation on the preferred option was presented to Cabinet early in 2017 and was approved at Full Council on 22nd February 2017.
 This proposal will require a partial demolition of the current building to allow for the development of a new Town Hall within the site.
 Planning permission for the New Town Hall was granted in June 2018, and for the District Heat Network in November 2018.
 Project Agreements with Westrock were signed in October 2018; A2 Dominion (Social Housing provider) agreed to take on the Babcock's Car Park Site in December 2018 (works have now commenced); and the business case for the District Heat Network was also signed off in December 2018.
 The majority of staff have now been decanted from the proposed demolition area, and these moves are currently being finalised.
-Tender prices for the DHN and the New Town Hall are due back in June and July respectively.
-Subject to these, work on decommissioning is scheduled to commence in late July or early August with demolition to begin by the end of the year.
+Tender prices for the DHN and the New Town Hall were received in June and July respectively.
+Tender evaluation is complete and next design stages are to commence in September under Letters of Intent commissions.
+Subject to final evaluation, it would be the intention to enter into contract during the autumn of 2019.
 A risk register for the scheme is updated by the project team on a fortnightly basis and will be shared with the Audit Committee.
-Should the tenders suggest we are proceeding with the scheme the risk register will undergo a fundamental review reflecting the new stage of the project.

-• LEP Infrastructure - Crawley Growth Programme
+(b) LEP Infrastructure - Crawley Growth Programme